 2) Who are you competing against?

-When I tell people I’m running in a race, the first question I often hear is, “Are you going to win?”
-It’s natural to think that way, but many runners define “winning” differently than just being the first to cross the finish line (with the exception of elite-level athletes of course).
+When I tell people I’m running in a race, I often hear the question, “Are you going to win?”
+It’s natural to think that way, but many runners define “winning” differently than simply being the first to cross the finish line (with the exception of elite-level athletes of course).
 Runners typically train to run farther or faster than they ever have.
 In other words, they compete against themselves.

 When entering races with hundreds or even thousands of competitors, we are most likely trying to beat our own personal records rather than trying to be the first across the finish line.
 (It’s one of the many reasons why I love the sport!)